indigo423/blog.no42.org/content/article/k8s-dev-environment/index.md

 ---

 In my last weeks, I have to work with deployments of OpenNMS with Kubernetes.
-Instead of spending dollars on cloud providers for my lab playgrounds, I've bought a beefy cheap box for my home network for less than 1.500,-€ about a year ago.
+Instead of spending dollars on cloud providers for my lab, I've bought a beefy cheap box for my home network for less than 1.500,-€ about a year ago.
-It saved me probably already more than I would have spent on similar resources in the cloud for my lab playground.
+It saved me probably already more than I would have spent on similar resources in the cloud for my playgrounds.
 It has an Intel(R) Core(TM) i9-10880H CPU, 64 GB RAM, and 2 TB SSD which has enough steam to run VMware ESXi on it.

-In my recent time, I had to dig a bit to deploy OpenNMS into k8s.
+The main goal for this lab is, to have something you can quickly ditch into the bin and rebuild from scratch without worrying, and at the beginning of something new, you'll break it a lot for sure :)

 I've quickly found [k0s](https://k0sproject.io/) which made it super easy to deploy a 3 node cluster in VMs.
 All you need are 3 Ubuntu machines, SSH access, and following the ["Install using k0sctl"](https://docs.k0sproject.io/v1.23.3+k0s.0/k0sctl-install/) instructions.
-With a 3 node cluster I need shared storage, I've found a few descriptions using good old NFS which sounds good.
+With a 3 node cluster I need shared storage, I've found a few descriptions using good old NFS which sounds good for my needs.
-It makes it also very easy to get access to the storage from other systems, so it seems it will do it for me and can make my life easier.
+It makes it also very easy to get access to the storage from other systems and it seems it can make my life easier.
-To get traffic into my cluster, I use [MetalLB](https://metallb.universe.tf/) which is also mentioned in the k0s docs and is pretty straightforward to set up.
+I've used [MetalLB](https://metallb.universe.tf/) to get traffic into my cluster, which is also mentioned in the k0s docs.
+It is a pretty straightforward setup when you use kustomize.

-I really like Traefik in my current Docker environments, especially when you use Let's Encrypt and I wanted to use it in my k8s lab as well.
+I like Traefik in my current Docker environments, especially when you use Let's Encrypt as I do.
-The goal for this lab is, to have something you can quickly ditch into the bin and rebuild from scratch without worrying.
-It just is something which I want to get me more confident as I go breaking things, and at the beginning of something new, you'll break it a lot for sure :)
 Here is the cookbook for my future self and some people who want to break stuff as well :)

 ## Let's start with shared storage, NFS for the rescue

 Having more than 2 K8s nodes which can run pods, gets you a bit closer to what happens in the real world.
-NFS is pretty simple and exporting a shared directory in `/data` is easy.
+I describe using NFS as shared storage and I've exported a shared directory in `/data`.

 ```
 /data *(rw,no_root_squash,insecure,async,no_subtree_check,anonuid=1002,anongid=1002)
 ```

-Installing the NFS provisioner is pretty straight with Helm:
+Installing the NFS provisioner comes with a Helm chart and is pretty straightforward.

 ```
 helm install nfs-subdir-external-provisioner nfs-subdir-external-provisioner/nfs-subdir-external-provisioner \